 These are the links to the palm tree photos featured in this posts so you can edit, print and frame your own versions.

-And if you’d like the exact print used in this post, you can sign up for our email list below to get access to our collection of free printable art.
+And if you’d like the exact print used in this post, you can sign up for our email list below to get access to our collection of freebies, including our free printable art.

 Do you like tropical prints?
 Let us know in the comments below.

 Shop the post